maximekobrin/Java-Lab2S5/Java-Assignment2-BarDemo/README.md

 **bar_demo** contains:
 - `Boisson.java`: superclass with base attributes and methods
 - `Cocktail.java`: subclass that overrides and extends functionality
-- `BarApp.java`: main entry point of the application
+- `Package2.BarApp.java`: main entry point of the application

 ## Run Instructions
 1. Open a terminal in the project folder.